jrs-coding-school/jrs-pre-work-workshop/js-array/index.md

   - knots (0.8689762 *  Wind mph)
   - meters per second (0.44704 * Wind mph)
   - kilometers per hour (1.609344 * Wind mph)
-- Return a functor (array) containing objects.
+- Return an array containing objects.
 Each object in the array should have the following shape:

   ```
   {